ZachAttack1235/markiplier/README.md

 My classmate Logan and Ryan are people who assisted with this project.
 ## About the License of this project.
 The license that I will be using is the MIT License

+Hi this is Logan (lph53) and I am typing something in the README file